praekeltfoundation/platform-mnch/Onboarding/onboarding-part-1-profile-classfier.md

 * `well_being`, a boolean that is set to true if the user selects this domain
 * `family_planning`, a boolean that is set to true if the user selects this domain
 * `info_for_health_professionals`, a boolean that is set to true if the user selects this domain
+* `checkpoint`, the checkpoint for where we are in onboarding

 ## Flow results